 Senior brand marketing manager at Daltile Kim Albrecht is seeing more visual interest in textures and believes fabric-inspired looks are the next biggest trend.
 “Wood-look tile is not new; what’s new is that it is continuing to rise in sales and consumers are demanding more choices,” she said.
 “In regard to color, gray is the new neutral.
 The gray is changing; it’s getting a little bit warmer.
 It’s not that cold, concrete block gray.
 Beige is also around, but it’s not as yellow as it used to be.”

 Be on the look out for these trends and more in the tile industry!

-Natural materials are the main inspiration for tile patterns and designs.
-Wood, stone, and cement tiles are only becoming more realistic and textured with time.
+Natural materials are the main inspiration for tile patterns and designs for 2017.
+Tile trends including wood, stone, and cement tiles are only becoming more realistic and textured with time.
 Also, decorations, graphics, and textures are in high demand.
 A trend we are noticing is the textile look- patterns that look like linens, fabrics, carpets- something you could just reach out and touch.
 Metallic looks are also gaining popularity.
 Shown below is a new collection from AKDO called Textile Glass.
 Golds, silvers, and dark gray metallic colors make up this stand out collection.